LunarLogician007/Convener-Assignment-/TECH/ROS/readme.md

 The entire implementation will be containerized using Docker.
 The container will include:

-- ROS 2 (Humble/Foxy, depending on compatibility).
+- ROS 2 (Humble).
 - SLAM packages (Cartographer).
 - Navigation stack (Nav2).
 - Visualization tools like RViz2.
-- Simulation tools like Gazebo (optional).
+- Simulation tools like Gazebo .